-- A. Any person who violates this Act is subject to civil and administrative penalties under this section. - 1.
-No civil or administrative action alleging a violation of this Act may be commenced more than five (5) years after the date of the violation. - Commencement of an administrative action is the date the Commission sends written notification to the respondent of the allegation pursuant to the Commission's Complaint Procedures. - A.3.
+- A. Any person who violates this Act is subject to criminal, civil and administrative penalties under this section. - 1.
+No civil or administrative action alleging a violation of this Act may be commenced more than five (5) years after the date of the violation.
+No criminal prosecution alleging a violation of this Act may be commenced more than four (4) years after the date of the violation. - 2.
+Commencement of an administrative action is the date the Commission sends written notification to the respondent of the allegation pursuant to the Commission's Complaint Procedures. - 3.
 The date of the violation means the earliest date when the complainant or the Commission has, or reasonably should have, knowledge of the violation and its cause, and a suspicion of wrongdoing.
-Suspicion shall be determined from an objective standpoint of what is reasonable for the complainant or Commission to know or suspect under the facts of the situation. - B. Any person who violates this Act, causes another person to violate this Act, or aids and abets another person in violating this Act shall be liable, for each violation of this Act, in a civil action brought by the Commission or the City Attorney for the maximum penalty amount allowed under the Commission's penalty guidelines an amount up to five thousand dollars (\$5,000) per violation, or up to three (3) times the amount at issue in the violation, including but not limited to the amount the person unlawfully transferred, received, contributed, expended, gave, used, misrepresented, or failed to return or report properly, whichever is greater. - 1.
-In assessing a civil penalty under this Section, a court may take into account the seriousness of the violation and the degree of culpability of the defendant. - 2.
-If two (2) or more persons are responsible for a violation of this Act, they shall be jointly and severally liable.
+Suspicion shall be determined from an objective standpoint of what is reasonable for the complainant or Commission to know or suspect under the facts of the situation. - B. Any person who knowingly or willfully misrepresents their eligibility for financing under this Act, makes a material misrepresentation in connection with a request for redemption of Democracy Dollars, or causes, aids or abets any other person do either of the former is guilty of a misdemeanor. - 1.
+No person convicted of a misdemeanor under this Act shall act as a lobbyist or as a City contractor for a period of four (4) years following the date of the conviction unless the court, as the time of sentencing, specifically determines that this provision shall not be applicable. - 2.
+For purposes of this Section, a plea of nolo contendere shall be deemed a conviction. - C. Any person who violates this Act, causes another person to violate this Act, or aids and abets another person in violating this Act shall be liable, for each violation of this Act, in a civil action brought by the Commission or the City Attorney for an amount up to five thousand dollars (\$5,000) per violation, or up to three (3) times the amount at issue in the violation, including but not limited to the amount the person unlawfully transferred, received, contributed, expended, gave, used, misrepresented, or failed to return or report properly, whichever is greater. - 1.
+In assessing a civil penalty under this Section, a court may take into account the seriousness of the violation and the degree of culpability of the defendant.